 - In 2000, tubing part inside a cooler which resulted in antifreeze solution being discharged through cooler-filler cap.
 The solution sprayed onto the insulated compressor exhaust at a point where there was a gap between two blankets of insulation.
 This combination of materials resulted in a flash fire which had the potential to kill and seriously harm workers.
 Combustible materials cause a large number of accidents on oil rigs each year.

-- In 2013, Linder Oil Company received a citation because the shutdown valve for the fuel gas to the company’s main generator was bypassed which caused the company to discharge byproduct into water.
-Leaks at oil rigs each year lead to many different types of accidents including explosions and fires.
+- In 2013, Linder Oil received a citation because the shutdown valve for the fuel gas to the main generator was bypassed which caused the company to discharge byproduct into water.
+Leaks at oil rigs lead to many different types of accidents including explosions and fires.
 This accident also demonstrates what happens when workers fail to follow proper safety precautions.

-- A Linder Oil worker fell because scaffolding collapses.
+- A Linder Oil worker fell because of a scaffolding collapse.
 Other types of falls on oil rigs include workers who do not obey posted warning signs, construction areas that are not properly marked, and equipment that falls because it is improperly placed on elevated surfaces.

 The Dangers that Asbestos Posted to Oil Rig Workers

-A large number of oil rig workers were exposed to asbestos, which has the potential to result in several deadly illnesses that are hard to treat and affect a worker’s lungs.
+A large number of workers in the oil industry were exposed to asbestos, which has the potential to result in several deadly illnesses that are hard to treat and affect a worker’s lungs.
 This danger is even more substantial because many oil rig workers are almost always not aware of the danger of asbestos until many years later.